W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 For God did not disdain the world, in order to send His Son, but so LOVED.
 He was not befuddled, but He bought.
 He did not pay for what He did not get, but obtained His purchase.
 Nor did He withhold that which might avail, but announcing love to all, He provided enough for them, but paid only for His own, not ashamed to pick up the cheques of divine credit.
 Where the offer is avoided, it is void.

 His restraint is not the same either as frustration or diffuseness.
 The love is real, but so is its purity, and it proceeds as love does, as far as it may; and how far is that ?
 It is as far as He who IS love wishes to send it, though in yearning for His misspent creation, He would that it might yet reach further.
 Yet He will not breach His own nature, nor the natures of those for whom He has sought.
 The resurgence of His love, like giant rolling breakers, is most powerful and intense; but it does not fly, as if it forgot that to which it was directed.
-Its sincerity is towards all; its purity may reach only some, NOT because they were more meritorious, with any X-factor of desirable character, or superior operative will for that matter, but because He will not breach what He has made, and having made, both loves without limit, and acts without sullying.
+Its sincerity is towards all; its purity may reach only some, NOT because they were more meritorious, with any X-factor of desirable character, or superior operative will for that matter, but because He will not breach what He has made, and having made, both loves without limit, and towards it acts without sullying or bullying.

 SO He loves without limit, as He has indicated when treating of this aspect, repeatedly; and He loves also without violation of love (I John 4).